 The organization and content of the laboratory work is subject to constant study and revision.
-The present program has been dictated largely by three considerations, relevant to the liberalization of science studies. (a) The formally scheduled laboratory work must be combined with a full and free discussion of the instruments and principles involved. (b) The content of the work should be so chosen as to enable the student to trace a scientific discipline to its roots in principle, assumption, and observation.
+The present program has been dictated largely by three considerations, relevant to the liberalization of science studies. (a) The formally scheduled laboratory work must be combined with a full and free discussion of the instruments and principles involved.
+The constituency of the laboratory section is, in general, the same as that of the seminar.
+The same group of students learn how to display their dialectical skill in the cooperative effort of the seminar and how to attack a laboratory problem both individually and as a working unit. (b) The content of the work should be so chosen as to enable the student to trace a scientific discipline to its roots in principle, assumption, and observation.
 Thus integrated wholes of subject matter, in which the roles of theory and experimentation can be clearly distinguished, are to be preferred to factual information, however useful or relevant to daily life. (c) The schedule of laboratory work should frequently give opportunity for a leisurely but intensive study of particular experiments.
 The student must have time to repeat the experiment, to analyze the entire procedure for sources of error, to satisfy himself as to the type and degree of accuracy which his instruments permit, to collect enough data to apply statistics in a meaningful way.
 Only thus can he come to a mature understanding of the sciences which are called "exact."